Destination

 # Path within the State Store to write to.

-# Optional, defaults to the name of the Destination.
+# Required field; In most cases, you can set it to the name of the Destination.

 # To write straight to the root of the State Store, set it to `/`.